-The primary goal of DHEC’s H1N1 (2009) pandemic response is to vaccinate all South Carolinians who desire vaccination.
-The H1N1 (2009) vaccine is safe and effective.
-It is fully licensed by the Food and Drug Administration.
-It is tested, manufactured and inspected using the same processes used to make seasonal influenza vaccine and represents only a change in the strain of influenza virus used to make vaccine.
-Vaccination represents the best approach to protecting individuals from the disease, and preventing its spread.
+The primary goal of DHEC's H1N1 (2009) pandemic response was to vaccinate all South Carolinians who desired vaccination.
+The H1N1 (2009) vaccine was safe and effective.
+It was fully licensed by the Food and Drug Administration.
+It was tested, manufactured and inspected using the same processes used to make seasonal influenza vaccine and represented only a change in the strain of influenza virus used to make vaccine.
+Vaccination represented the best approach to protecting individuals from the disease, and preventing its spread.

-South Carolina is relying on a joint public-private sector approach to making vaccination available to all.
-As of the end of October, over 650 private providers have registered with DHEC and agreed to participate in the vaccination program under the Centers for Disease Control and Prevention provider agreement.
-All supplies of H1N1 (2009) vaccine were purchased by the federal government and are distributed to the states based on population.
-A central distributor, the McKesson Company, handles shipping of the vaccine to approximately 150,000 ship-to-sites across the nation.
-Shipments of vaccine are made directly to the participating providers, public and private, with allocation amounts coordinated by the state health departments.
-South Carolina is ordering its full share of vaccine as the federal government allocates it on a daily basis.
-By the end of October, 2009 South Carolina had received approximately 186,000 doses of vaccine and was beginning public and private sector vaccination.
-According to CDC estimates as of October 27, 2009, South Carolina should receive approximately 2,330,075 doses of vaccine by January 8, 2010.
+South Carolina relied on a joint public-private sector approach to making vaccination available to all.
+By the end of October 2009, over 650 private providers registered with DHEC and agreed to participate in the vaccination program under the Centers for Disease Control and Prevention provider agreement.
+All supplies of H1N1 (2009) vaccine were purchased by the federal government and were distributed to the states based on population.
+A central distributor, the McKesson Company, handled shipping of the vaccine to approximately 150,000 ship-to-sites across the nation.
+Shipments of vaccine were made directly to the participating providers, public and private, with allocation amounts coordinated by the state health departments.
+South Carolina ordered and received 1,668,700 doses of H1N1 vaccine.

-In South Carolina, the priority target groups make up 68% of the state’s population, approximately 3,037,440 persons of the state’s population of 4,479,800.
+In South Carolina, the priority target groups made up 68% of the state's population, approximately 3,037,440 persons of the state's population of 4,479,800.
 The specific estimates for the target groups include:

 Pregnant women: 57,282